LinuxForHealth/hl7v2-fhir-converter/README.md

 * SPM - Specimen
 * TXA - Transcription Document Header

-The converter _partially_ supports the following message types/events (To utilize the partial support, add the message to src/main/resources/config.properties):
+The converter _partially_ supports the following message types/events:
 * OML_O21 - Laboratory Order
     * Repeating ORDER groups are not supported
     * ServiceRequest resources are only created when both ORC and OBR are provided